yaseen157/MushroomPy/README.md

-# mdt-tools
+# mushroomPy
-Various python tools used in the design and analysis of a modular detonation tube
+Python tools used in the design of a modular detonation tube.